'Monster tornado' that killed nearly two dozen in Alabama is country's deadliest storm in years

 Breaking News Emails

-The tornadoes in eastern Alabama that killed at least 23 people, three of whom were young children, included a "monster tornado" and the deadliest storm in the country since 2013.
+The tornadoes in eastern Alabama that killed at least 23 people, three of whom were children, included a "monster tornado" that was the deadliest storm in the country since 2013.

-Nearly all of the victims whose bodies have been recovered from Sunday's tornados have been identified, Lee County Coroner Bill Harris said at a press conference Monday.
-Among the bodies recovered were three children, ages 6, 9 and 10, according to Harris.
+Almost all of the victims whose bodies have been recovered from Sunday's tornadoes have been identified, Lee County Coroner Bill Harris said at a press conference Monday.
+The bodies of the three children, ages 6, 9 and 10, were among those recovered, he said.

 "It’s been a long, long night," Harris said.
 "Some of these families have lost practically almost the entire family."

-As of Monday afternoon, no additional victims had been recovered through search and rescue efforts but authorities have not yet finished looking, Sheriff Jay Jones said Monday.
+As of Monday afternoon, no additional victims had been recovered through search and rescue efforts but authorities have not yet finished looking, Sheriff Jay Jones said.

-Several tornadoes hit the state of Alabama on Sunday afternoon, including a "monster tornado," which reached an estimated wind speed of 170 mph, according to Chris Darden of the National Weather Service.
+Several tornadoes hit the state Sunday afternoon, including the "monster tornado," which reached an estimated wind speed of 170 mph, according to Chris Darden of the National Weather Service.

 Darden said Monday that the tornado had been upgraded to an EF4 designation, the second-highest category used to rate tornadoes based on damage and wind speed.

-Authorities began predicting the possibility of tornadoes on Thursday and issued watches and warnings beginning early Sunday.

-The tornado is the deadliest since 2013, when an EF5 tornado killed 24 people in Moore, Oklahoma.
-It's also the first tornado-related fatality for the state of Alabama since November 2016, Darden said.
+That is the deadliest since 2013, when an EF5 tornado killed 24 people in Moore, Oklahoma.

+The deaths are also the first tornado-related fatalities in Alabama since November 2016, Darden said.

+Authorities began predicting the possibility of tornadoes Thursday, and issued tornado watches and warnings beginning early Sunday.

-"FEMA has been told directly by me to give the A Plus treatment to the Great State of Alabama and the wonderful people who have been so devastated by the Tornadoes," President Donald Trump wrote in a tweet Monday.
+"FEMA has been told directly by me to give the A Plus treatment to the Great State of Alabama and the wonderful people who have been so devastated by the Tornadoes," he wrote.